medisoft/MicroTFLite/examples/ArduinoNano33BLE_GestureClassifier/README.md

 ### Comments

-- **Purpose**: Explains that the sketch classifies "punch" and "flex" gestures using the ArduTFLite library and IMU sensor data.
+- **Purpose**: Explains that the sketch classifies "punch" and "flex" gestures using the MicroTFLite library and IMU sensor data.
 - **Origin**: Mentions that this is an updated version of a tutorial by Don Coleman, Sandeep Mistry, and Dominic Pajak.
 - **Model**: Indicates that the pre-trained model is included in `model.h`.
 - **Boards**: Specifies compatibility with Arduino Nano 33 BLE rev 1 and rev 2 and other boards with similar IMU sensors.